American Rhinoceros

 Gordon

 Gordon C. Stewart, public theologian, author of Be Still!
-Departure from Collective Madness (2017 Wipf and Stock), Brooklyn Park, MN, February 12, 2022.
+Departure from Collective Madness (2017 Wipf and Stock), Brooklyn Park, MN, July 1, 2024.
+Originally published on VFTE, February 12, 2022.

 The Maus That Squealed